liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/16-web-screenlet-cordova-android.markdown

 [Cordova plugins](https://cordova.apache.org/plugins/) in
 [Web Screenlet](/develop/tutorials/-/knowledge_base/7-0/rendering-web-pages-in-your-android-app),
 you can extend the functionality of the web page that the Screenlet renders.
-This lets you tailor that page to your apps needs.
+This lets you tailor that page to your app's needs.

 You'll get started by installing and configuring Cordova.
 There are two ways to do this: automatically, or manually.
 The automatic method is covered first.